taichi-dev/taichicon/README.md

 # TaichiCon: Taichi (Virtual) Conference

-We are hosting a series of online events (TaichiCon) to share our development experiences.
+We are hosting a series of events (TaichiCon) to share our development experiences.
 The first and second events are in Chinese and we plan to host one in English as well very soon :-)

 ## TaichiCon02 (September 2021)